hannorein/rebound/docs/namingconvention.md

 - Functions that are related to memory management use the following verbs: `create` allocates and initializes an object. `free` frees the memory of an object (and all the objects it owns). `init` does not allocated an object itself, but merely initializes it with default values.
 - As with all functions those related to memory allocation also start with the object they operate on, then followed by the verb.
 For example: `reb_simulation_create()`.
 - Simulationarchive is one word.
 All functions related to a Simulationarchive in C use `_simulationarchive_` and `Simulationarchive` in python (not `SimulationArchive`).
+- Return values are 0 if the function call was successful.
+A non-zero value indicates an error.